BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 - a ``tutorials`` directory that contains all the notebooks (and supporting data) used in the documentation build.
 Note that as some notebooks take a little while to generate, the notebooks are currently committed with cell output.
 This may change in the future where notebooks are run as part of the sphinx build.

-- the base .rst files used for the documentation build, which are:
+- the base ``….rst`` files used for the documentation build, which are:

     *	``index.rst``: definition of the high-level documentation structure which mainly references the other rst files in this directory.